agritheory/electronic_payments/docs/index.md

 ![Screen shot of the dialog box to add payment method details - the shown fields will differ between a credit card and ACH account.](./assets/ep_adding_payment_method_dialog.png)

 The portal also allows the customer or supplier to remove and in some cases edit a saved payment method.
-When making changes to an existing method, they must re-enter all information, since it's not stored in ERPNext.
+When making changes to an existing method, they may be required to re-enter all information, since it's not stored in ERPNext and different providers may not allow requests to retrieve payment method details.
+Wise does not support editing account information once it's in their system - the supplier will need to remove and re-add their account information if they need to make changes.

 ![Screen shot showing the same Manage Payment Methods page but the table now shows a credit card available for use.
 There are now Edit and Remove options.](./assets/ep_edit_remove_in_table.png)